kubestash/docs/docs/guides/volume-populator/overview/index.md

 The `Volume Populator` process consists of the following steps:

 1. At first, a user creates a `workload` application that may mount a single or multiple `PVCs`.

 2. KubeStash operator watches for `PVCs`.

-3. When operator finds a `PVC` with `spec.dataSourceRef` set and refers our `snapshot` object, it starts populating this `PVC` volume by creating a volume populator `Job` that mounts a temporary `PVC`.
+3. When the operator finds a `PVC` with `spec.dataSourceRef` set and refers our `snapshot` object, it starts populating this `PVC` volume by creating a volume populator `Job` that mounts a temporary `PVC`.

-4. Then the populator `Job` reads restore data information from this `snapshot` object and restore data into this `PVC`.
+4. Then the populator `Job` reads restore data information from this `snapshot` object and restore data into this temporary `PVC` .

 5. Once the restoration process is complete, the KubeStash operator deletes this populator `Job` and temporary `PVC`, and binds the `PV` containing the restored data with our desired `PVC`.

 ## Next Steps